 Synchrony High Yield Savings Account

 Those who are willing to sacrifice a small crumb of their interest rate in exchange for superior liquidity may be interested in the Synchrony High Yield Savings Account.
 This online-only entity links the account with a debit card that you can use at ATMs to make unlimited withdrawals.
-On top of that, throughout the course of the last year, the account has still managed to earn high APYs in the range of 1.30% and 1.85%.
+On top of that, throughout the course of the last year, the account has still managed to earn high APYs in the range of 0.60% to 1.85%.

 In addition, you can open one with just a penny and you don’t have to worry about monthly fees or minimum balances.
 Overall, it’s one of the best online high-yield savings accounts we’ve examined.